 Sending cards are usually classified according to the resolution capacity they are capable of processing.
 We can have cards that can obtain maximum output resolutions of 1024 x 768 and higher ones with capacities of up to 4K.

-It is clear that it is necessary to adapt the resolution of our LED screen to the capacity of each Sending Card.
+It is necessary to adapt the resolution of our LED screen to the capacity of each Sending Card.
 In addition to the resolution capability they can offer, they can also perform other auxiliary functions:

 – Brightness Sensor

-These sensors are connected to the sending card, allowing to control the the brightness of the LED screen according to the room light conditions.
-For example, we can program the brightness of the screen to be reduced to levels that are not annoying for the passer-by at dusk.
-That is, these brightness sensors allow us to optimize the brightness of the screen and that is consistent with the room light conditions where it is located.
+These sensors are connected to the sending card, allowing to control the brightness of the LED screen according to the room lighting conditions.
+For example, we can program the screen to reduce its brightness during nighttime so as not to annoy a passerby.
+That is, these brightness sensors allow us to optimize the brightness of the screen considering the room’s lighting conditions.

 – Temperature sensor